SuperTux/supertux/mk/android/README.md

 ### Notes

-- Android studio seems to ignore .bash_profile and whatever.
+- Android Studio seems to ignore .bash_profile and whatever.
 The docs claim it knows about .bash_profile.
 Whatever.
 I've added some stuff you can slam in `mk/android/local.properties`.
 The CMake will prefer env variables over this (poorly), but if those don't exist it will resort to what's here.